viamrobotics/docs/docs/try-viam/faq.md

 ## Why can't I use the Rover's microphone?

 For security reasons, Viam has disabled the microphone on Rover Rentals.
-The microphone on [Viam Rover's shipped to users](/try-viam/rover-resources/) functions normally.
+The microphone on [Viam Rovers shipped to users](/try-viam/rover-resources/) functions normally.